glouppe/info8002-large-scale-data-systems/lecture5.md

 # Epoch-Change

-- When a leader is chosen, the **Epoch-Change** abstraction signals the start of a new epoch by triggering a StartEpoch event.
+- When a leader is chosen, the **Epoch-Change** abstraction signals the start of a new epoch by triggering a `StartEpoch` event.
     - The event contains:
         - an epoch timestamp $ts$
         - a leader process $l$.
-- We require *monotonicity* of the timestamps for the epochs started at one correct process.
+- We require *monotonicity* of the timestamps for the epochs started at the same correct process.
 - We require the *same leader* for every correct process at a given timestamp.
 - **Eventually**, the component ceases to start new epochs.
-The last epoch started at every correct process must the same and the leader is correct.
+The last epoch started at every correct process must the same and the leader must be correct.

 ---